-“Is it true that if you are bitten by a werewolf you will become one?
+“Is it true that if you’re bitten by a werewolf you’ll become one?
 Or that they eat human flesh?”
-Madeline asked, because although it was common monster movie knowledge, whether or not it was actually true was another thing.
+Madeline asked, because although it was common monster movie knowledge, whether or not it was true was another thing.

 “Natural werewolves are born, not made,” Levi explained, “As are most shapeshifters.
-So being bitten or scratched by them, or any shifter, isn’t going to make you one.
+So being bitten or scratched by them, or any shifter isn’t going to make you one any more than being bitten by a dog is going to make you a dog.
 However, there is a type of werewolf whose lycanthropy is transmitted like a disease.
 They were the result of vampires screwing with magic and natural werewolves.
-You’re not likely to run across those, but they are the kind that love human flesh, because besides being bodyguards, they are also genetically designed to clean up victims.”
+You’re not likely to run across those, but they love human flesh.
+So besides being bodyguards, they are also genetically designed to clean up victims.”

 “What about dogs?”

 “Dogs are an interesting case,” Levi continued.
 “They are out there, but very, very rare.
 The whole story about them being man’s best friend is so true that it’s heartbreaking.
 Some have decided to remain in human form forever, and have been fully genetically blended into the human race.
 The rest decided to remain as dogs forever and lost the desire to be anything else.
 The latter have usually done so out of sheer selfless love for a human or family of humans, and have even gone as far as to breed with true dogs.”

 “That's amazingly sad,” Madeline said, looking down at her plate after swallowing a bite of bread.